LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Security Considerations

-There are few security considerations to this RPIP, as it is non-technical.
+There are not many security considerations for this RPIP, as it is non-technical.
 Modifications to the logic of any existing processes are limited to separating those processes from the main RPIPs framework.

 The possibility exists that the attached PR and modifications to existing RPIPs may unintentionally modify the logic or rules governing existing processes.
 This is mitigated by explicitly giving RPIP Editors the power to restore the intended logic or rules without a further vote.